-Two GIS layers were created in ArcGIS to describe the benthic macro-invertebrate communities around Hay Point:
+Two GIS layers were created in ArcGIS to describe the benthic macro-invertebrate communities around the Hay Point area:

-• Survey sites - GPS sites containing all benthic macro-invertebrate community data collected at benthic survey sites.

-• Benthic community type and density category - area data for benthic macroinvertebrate community regions.
+- Survey sites GPS sites containing all benthic macro-invertebrate community data collected at benthic survey sites. - Benthic community type and density category area data for benthic macroinvertebrate community regions.
 Community types within this layer were determined according to overall taxa composition within each region.
 Density was determined by the mean percent benthic macro-invertebrates covered the substratum or were present in the video record for sites within regions.